-- Identify and address immediate emotional, safety, and logistical victim needs - Provide information regarding the immediate and post incident impacts of crime and trauma - Provide information regarding next steps or actions to be undertaken by the police - Coordinate with appropriate parties - Provide response in accordance with contractor agency policies and procedures
+- Respond to call out from police to: - Provide initial incident defusing - Provide critical incident stabilization - Liaise between victim and emergency personnel - Respond to hospital call out - Liaise between victim and hospital personnel - · Identify and address immediate emotional, safety, and logistical victim needs - Provide information regarding the immediate and post incident impacts of crime and trauma - Provide information regarding next steps or actions to be undertaken by the police - Coordinate with appropriate parties

+· Provide response in accordance with contractor agency policies and procedures

-- Provide information to victims about their rights under the Victims of Crime Act (VOCA) - Obtain, provide and/or arrange for victims to receive case specific information which they may request under sections 6 and 7 VOCA. - Provide Information about the criminal justice system process, and roles of key parties - Assist victims to engage with justice system personnel (e.g. police, Crown counsel) - Arrange, facilitate and/or accompany victims to meetings with criminal justice system personnel (e.g. police, Crown counsel, corrections staff) - Support and prepare victims for the criminal court process, including: - o Review with victims whether they may require testimonial accommodations - Initiate conversations with Crown counsel regarding victims' participation in the court process, including, if appropriate, exploration of testimonial accommodation - Prepare victim for possible emotional responses to court proceedings and/or testifying - Provide victim with court orientation by providing a courthouse tour, reviewing court room protocol, or providing public education materials.
-Note: Public education materials alone are generally not sufficient for court orientation unless they are the only option due to geography or workload. - Provide victims with information regarding options for travel expenses to court and assist with facilitating these processes and arrangements - Accompany victim to court and provide related emotional and practical assistance. - Provide information about and assistance with Victim Impact Statements - Provide support to the victim upon conclusion of the case, ensuring victim is aware of and understands the outcome, and has access to necessary follow-up resources including registration for victim notification where appropriate and referral to other community supports where needed.
+- Provide information to victims about their rights under the Victims of Crime Act (VOCA) - Obtain, provide and/or arrange for victims to receive case specific information which they may request under sections 6 and 7 VOCA. - · Provide information about the criminal justice system process, and roles of key parties - Assist victims to engage with justice system personnel (e.g. police, Crown counsel) - Arrange, facilitate and/or accompany victims to meetings with criminal justice system personnel (e.g. police, Crown counsel, corrections staff) - Support and prepare victims for the criminal court process, including: - o Review with victims whether they may require testimonial accommodations - Initiate conversations with Crown counsel regarding victims' participation in the court process, including, if appropriate, exploration of testimonial accommodation - Prepare victim for possible emotional responses to court proceedings and/or testifying - Provide victim with court orientation by providing a courthouse tour, reviewing court room protocol, or providing public education materials - Provide victims with information regarding options for travel expenses to court and assist with facilitating these processes and arrangements - · Accompany victim to court and provide related emotional and practical assistance - Provide information about and assistance with Victim Impact Statements - Provide support to the victim upon conclusion of the case, ensuring victim is aware of and understands the outcome, and has access to necessary follow-up resources including registration for victim notification where appropriate and referral to other community supports where needed.